-Below is a summary of the results of the Cat Tracker report for South Australia.
-However, if you would like to read the report in full, please click here (6MB PDF file).
+Below is a summary of the results of the Cat Tracker report for South Australia. f you would like to read more you can download the full report (click here; 6MB PDF file).

 Domestic cats are one of the most popular pets worldwide and they play an important and much-cherished role in the lives of many South Australians.
 Cats provide great enjoyment, companionship and a connection to the natural world.
 The Cat Tracker project has explored the movement and management of domestic cats in South Australia.

 We used a citizen science approach, getting people involved in research, to study pet cats in South Australia.
 Using this approach we were able to track many cats and gather a large sample of survey data from cat owners and non-owners.
 For analysis we had a total of 3,192 surveys, including data about 4,314 cats (there are more cats than people because some people owned more than one cat).
 Below we summarise the key findings from each of our results sections in our report.

 Regarding the cats owned by survey respondents, there were similar numbers of male and female cats, most were moggie cats, and the median cat age was 5 years-old.
 Most cats were outdoor cats, with many reported to be kept inside at night.
 There was a great diversity in cat names, with 2,477 unique cat names.
 Some of the more memorable ones were Chief Leonardo De Cattrio, Vegemite and Fanta Pants.
 However, Charlie, Max and Harry were the most popular male cat names and Bella, Lucy, and Missy were the most popular names for female cats.
 Some additional cat statistics:

 - Most cats were obtained from a shelter, a friend, a family member or a neighbour.

 - Most survey respondents reported that their cats caught prey.

 - Cat owners reported that their cat’s hunting was not a problem (34%), that it was a problem (28%), or that their cat did not hunt (26%).